-The driver's structure is similar to \$LPT, in that it is a noninteractive driver implemented under IRIS and currently works only in conjunction with the POINT 4 MIGHTY MUX or the MARK 3 MUX.
+\$COM is an interactive driver under IRIS which currently works only in conjunction with the POINT 4 MIGHTY MUX or the MARK 3 MUX.
 It sends and receives text records and uses X-ON/X-OFF as the flow control method (thus no modem control lines are required).
 There is a read time-out function that allows the user to recover from a stalled condition (driver returns with an Error 49 after three seconds of no data).
 Other than that, communication is accomplished by simple reads and writes to the driver.
 It is strictly a half-duplex driver but will respond to the flow control characters (X-ON/X-OFF) at any time.